vvivex/vvivex/README.md

 I've been coding for 6+ years!
 I first started off learning scratch, html and css.
 Over the years I have grown quite a big collection of coding knowledge across many different coding languages.

 * 🌍  I'm based in the US
-* ✉️  You can contact me on discord below!
+* ✉️  You can contact me on my discord, below.
 * 🧠  I'm currently learning more python, luau, javascript.
 * 👥  I'm looking to collaborate on almost any projects.